 The key to the SEO success of your articles or blog posts lies within writing great headlines.

 So, headlines are powerful, and the better we write them, the greater our readership and conversions will be.
-Here are five tips which can help you to write great headlines:
+Here are four tips which can help you to write great headlines:

 Start with a rough draft of your headline.
 This is more specific than your general topic and gives you the direction your writing will take.
 The working title is important to guide your thoughts and keep you on track while you work on the next aspects of refining it.